Scroll for details

 Underlying Qatar’s heritage is the unique relationship it has with the desert and the sea.
 Using the varied and unusual corals (including the distinctive mushroom coral) found around Qatar’s coastline as inspiration, computer models were created to explore and honour this relationship.

-Retail and Office Spatial Arrangements
+Retail and Office Spatial Arrangements:

 With two levels of retail at the base and seven levels of offices, Ghanem HQ requires a separation of public and private spaces.
 The building’s organisation in placing retail around a central courtyard and screening the office above adopts this principle, following traditional Arabic planning and architectural elements.
 Its Majaz (entrance) opens to the courtyard, and the atrium Malqaf (wind-catcher) is screened with mashrabiyyah (wooden lattice bay window).